 The RCOM 20 turns your hatching eggs automatically when operating in one of the pre-set modes.
 The turning is fully adjustable in manual mode.
 When turning, it plays a tune but I have to admit I turned this off as it was driving me up the wall at night when I was in bed above the utility room where my incubators live.
 It is a simple job to deselect the tune via the incubator menu.
 You need to make adjustments via the menu to set the hatching egg tray insert size.
 This ensures the egg turning is the correct amount.
 You don’t want to be turning small hatching eggs through 360 degrees do you!

 The menu system is fairly intuitive and easy to use once you have the basic idea how incubators works.
 There are a number of pre-programmed automatic pre-sets that cover most poultry.

-Despite this, some of the features are very useful- the history graph for example lets you look at temperature and humidity over the incubation period.
-This enabled me to look at the humidity graph and see how long ago the incubator had ran out of water when I forgot to fill it up once and allowed me to see that we had had a power cut one night.
+Despite this, some of the features are very useful, the history graph for example lets you look at temperature and humidity over the incubation period.
+This enabled me to look at the humidity graph and see how long ago the incubator had run out of water when I forgot to fill it up once and allowed me to see that there had been a power cut one night.

 The stylish plastic design is easy to clean since the major parts of the incubator come apart after undoing the clips on the rear of the unit allowing most parts to be washed and sterilised easily between hatches.
 This is certainly welcome on an incubator, some are notoriously difficult to clean with mess and fluff getting into places that cannot be cleaned easily like this.